paradigmadigital/add-deb-repo/README.md

-# add-deb-repo
+# add-repo

-Add deb repository.
+Add repository.
 The gpg key can be added through `repository_url` or through `key_url`

 ## Requirements